 OPA, like all research tools, is in perpetual evolution.
-The present document describes the OPA version include in the release 3.0 of NEMO.
+The present document describes the OPA version include in the release 3.2 of NEMO.
 This release differs significantly from version 8, documented in Madec et al. [1998].
 The main modifications are:

-- (1) transition to full native FORTRAN 90, deep code restructuring and drastic reduction of CPP keys; - (2) introduction of partial step representation of bottom topography [Barnier et al. 2006]; - (3) partial reactivation of a terrain-following vertical coordinate (s- and hybrid s-z) with the addition of several options for pressure gradient computation 5 ; - (4) more choices for the treatment of the free surface: full explicit, split-explicit, filtered and rigid-lid;
+- (1) transition to full native FORTRAN 90, deep code restructuring and drastic reduction of CPP keys; - (2) introduction of partial step representation of bottom topography [Barnier et al. 2006]; - (3) partial reactivation of a terrain-following vertical coordinate (s- and hybrid s-z) with the addition of several options for pressure gradient computation $^5$ ; - (4) more choices for the treatment of the free surface : full explicit, split-explicit and filtered.
+(5) suppression of the rigid-lid option;

-^{5.} Partial support of s-coordinate: there is presently no support for neutral physics in s- coordinate and for the new options for horizontal pressure gradient computation with a non-linear equation of state.
+$^5$ Partial support of s-coordinate: there is presently no support for neutral physics in s- coordinate and for the new options for horizontal pressure gradient computation with a non-linear equation of state.